MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-C-Export-Programs/part-1499-Food-Progress-Program/section-1499.4.md

 (1) A completed Form SF-424, which is a standard application for Federal assistance;

-(2) An introduction and a strategic analysis, which includes an impact analysis, as specified in the notice of funding opportunity;
+(2) An introduction and a strategic analysis, which includes a description of opportunities for lasting impact and sustainable benefits, as specified in the notice of funding opportunity;

 (3) A plan of operation that contains the elements specified in the notice of funding opportunity;